hajiskyy/vue-employee-manager/README.md

 > A Vue.js project

 # vue-employee-manager
-A fully crud app built with Vue and materialize css.
+A fully crud app built with Vue, firebase and materialize css.

 ## Build Setup